yoole5699/deep-face/client/README.md

 Usually, in an app, you have a lot of UI components, and each of them has many different states.
 For an example, a simple button component could have following states:

-* In a regular state, with a text label.
+* In a regular state, with a text labels.
 * In the disabled mode.
 * In a loading state.